 When you step away from rules and connect with what you’re truly desiring (and not what you think you “shouldn’t” be eating), moderation becomes possible and you can finally stop binge eating.

-Why It’s Important to Stop Overeating
+Why It’s Important to Stop Eating So Much

 If health, body weight, and eating in a self-controlled way are of any concern to you, learning your body’s hunger and fullness signals is a worthwhile pursuit.
 Energy (calories) eaten outside of our physical needs and what we burn on a daily basis will be stored as body fat.
 That’s not great for our health or for fulfilling our life mission.